stevenolthoff/medarthub/readme.md

 ### Environment Variables

-Create a `.env` file in the project root (monorepo root) with your Cloudflare R2 credentials:
+Create a `.env` file in the project root (monorepo root) with your configuration:

 ```bash
 # Cloudflare R2 Configuration